Google Cloud DDoS Protection – Armor & Shield

 • CDN acts as a proxy and can help render cache content reducing the load on the origin servers

-• Deploy Third-party DDoS Protection solutions
+• Deploy Cloud Armor for WAF and DDoS Protection

 • App Engine Deployment